bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 width and height via the `img-width` and `img-height` props on `<b-carousel>` and have these values automatically applied to each `carousel-slide` image.

-Note that images will stil be respnsive and automatically grow or shrink to fit within the width of its parent container.
+Note that images will still be responsive and automatically grow or shrink to fit within the width of its parent container.

 Internally, `<b-carousel-slide>` uses the [`<b-img>`](/docs/components/img)